 Marketing sites attract prospective customers and provide informational content to site visitors.
 Additionally, marketing sites are optimized for search and architected for conversion, as well as carefully structured to allow content to evolve and grow over time.

 Marketing websites are best developed on a well-supported content management system.
 For this class of sites, it’s hard to go wrong with WordPress.
 WordPress is far and the way the most popular CMS in the world, with almost five times as many sites as competitors such as Joomla and Drupal.
 WordPress has a rich ecosystem of plugins that integrate with virtually every popular digital marketing tool imaginable, dramatically reducing the need for custom coding.
 While not quite as beginner-friendly as SquareSpace or Wix, WordPress also makes it easy for non-programmers to manage their own content.

 There are tens of thousands of agencies and freelancers who will offer to build a WordPress site, and costs for a relatively simple site can be all over the map.
 Freely available templates can be slapped together for a few thousand dollars.
 A truly professional site with custom creative design, informed content structure, and analytics and conversion strategy starts at about $17,500 and reaches upwards of $75,000.
 To better understand this range, read on.

-Transactional websites have many if not all of the same requirements of marketing sites, but are intended not only to attract prospective customers, but also to close the sale.
+Transactional sites contain many, if not all, of the same requirements of marketing sites.
+However, these sites are intended not only to attract prospective customers, but also to close the sale.
 The most common type of transactional site is the standard on-line store.